XYZReality/tech-tests/frontend/README.md

 ### Standard Task

-Create a SPA using React that:
+Create a SPA using Angular that:
 * Provides an unauthenticated landing page with placeholder text (e.g. lorum ipsum) and a link to sign in
 * Implement OAuth authentication using Forge.
 You can signup for a free account [here](https://forge.autodesk.com/) and the API docs are [here](https://forge.autodesk.com/en/docs/oauth/v2/developers_guide/overview/). **Authentication must be 3-legged.**
 * When you are authenticated using [three.js](https://threejs.org/) to display the [sample.obj](./sample.obj) file in this folder.